Kyle Tucker Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the eighth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Rangers have a 4.06 team ERA that ranks 11th among all league pitching staffs.

-- Rangers pitchers combine to surrender 12 home runs (0.9 per game), the sixth-fewest in the league.
+- Rangers pitchers combine to surrender 12 home runs (0.9 per game), the fifth-fewest in the league.

-- Gray (1-1) pitches for the Rangers to make his third start this season.
+- Heaney (1-1) pitches for the Rangers to make his third start of the season.

-- The right-hander last pitched on Sunday against the Chicago Cubs, when he threw 5 2/3 innings, allowing two earned runs while giving up six hits.
+- The lefty last appeared on Tuesday against the Kansas City Royals, when he tossed five innings, allowing no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.